SquareBracketAssociates/Booklet-PharoVirtualMachine/Part0-Preamble/1-ObjectStructure/objectStructure.md

 In Pharo, literal values are stored each in different reference slot in a method.
 The collection of reference slots in a method is called the _literal frame_.
-Remember from the object representation chapter, that `CompiledMethod` instances are variable objects that contain a variable reference part and a variable byte indexable part.
+Remember from the object representation Section *@sec:formats@*, that `CompiledMethod` instances are variable objects that contain a variable reference part and a variable byte indexable part.

 - Commonly, the literal frame contains references to numbers, characters, strings, arrays and symbols used in a method.
 - In addition, when referencing globals (and thus classes), class variables and shared variables, the literal frame references their corresponding associations.